samsuh/2026-journal/README.md

 ## 3/25/26 - Wednesday
 Schedule:
-- Gym sometime in the afternoon, set B
+- DONE ~~Gym sometime in the afternoon, set B~~ need to drink more water than coffee.
 - Dinner with S at 630
 - Audio engineering at Uplift at 8